dataGladiator/proven-blog/content/blog/production-ai-app-checklist/index.md

 ---

 ### 🔄 12.
 How often will the model need to be updated or retrained?
-AI systems degrade over time.
+AI systems requirements often evolve over time.
 You need a plan for:

 - retraining